 - 10 As a Co-operative Council, Stevenage Borough Council is committed to ensuring local people are at the heart of the decisions we make as an authority.
-This means avoiding top-down approaches and enabling and encouraging local people to get involved and have their say through proactive and innovative consultation methods and close working relationships. - 11 The Council is currently reviewing its corporate strategies relating to consultation and engagement.
-However, the key objectives are clear: - Ensure a proactive approach to consultation and engagement - Take advantage of new technologies and ideas to improve consultation effectiveness and to broaden the opportunities for people to get involved - Ensure all members of the community have the opportunity to get involved, fulfilling our duties under the Equality Act 2010 - Ensure appropriate consultation timescales are used - Provide feedback about how we have used the comments made and any next steps - Ensure greater co-ordination between council services - Ensure the Council will fulfill our duty under the Data Protection Act 2018 and General Data Protection Regulations (GDPR).
+This means avoiding top-down approaches and enabling and encouraging local people to get involved and have their say through proactive and innovative consultation methods and close working relationships. - 11 The Council's corporate strategy highlights clear objectives for consultation and engagement.
+These include:: - Ensure a proactive approach to consultation and engagement - Take advantage of new technologies and ideas to improve consultation effectiveness and to broaden the opportunities for people to get involved - Ensure all members of the community have the opportunity to get involved, fulfilling our duties under the Equality Act 2010 - Ensure appropriate consultation timescales are used - Provide feedback about how we have used the comments made and any next steps - Ensure greater co-ordination between council services - Ensure the Council will fulfill our duty under the Data Protection Act 2018 and General Data Protection Regulations (GDPR).

-&lt;sup>2 As set out in The Town and Country Planning (General Permitted Development) (England) Order 2015
+2 As set out in The Town and Country Planning (General Permitted Development) (England) Order 2015

-- These objectives not only apply to local residents, but also to local businesses, retailers, organisations, and to those people who work or choose to spend time in the Borough.
+- 12 These objectives not only apply to local residents, but also to local businesses, retailers, organisations, and to those people who work or choose to spend time in the Borough.
 It is important that we reach out to all members of the community in order to achieve the true community-led approach we are seeking. - 13 This SCI seeks to ensure these objectives are embedded within the planning process and that consultation is undertaken effectively throughout the process.
 We will work with other departments to ensure that a consistent approach is taken to consultation.
 Where, appropriate, we may also link our public consultation with events and activities organised by other council departments and vice versa.